AdobeDocs/marketo-learn.en/help/cross-channel-marketing/seo-and-ppc-learn.md

 thumbnail: 345401.jpeg
 ---

-# Learning about optimizing your SEO efforts with Marketo
+# Learn about optimizing your SEO efforts with Marketo

 Is your website getting lost in hundreds of search results?
 Learn how to increase your brand visibility by improving your SEO and PPC strategies.